New Releases by Edward Gibbon

 release date: Jul 18, 2023

-This classic historical work traces the history of the Roman Empire''s decline and fall, examining the factors that led to its disintegration and the aftermath of its collapse.
-Gibbon''s masterful prose is accompanied by meticulous research, making this an essential read for anyone interested in ancient history.
+This seminal work of historical scholarship is an essential resource for anyone interested in the fall of ancient Rome.
+With painstaking research and a keen eye for detail, Gibbon traces the events that led to the collapse of one of the world''s greatest empires.
 This work has been selected by scholars as being culturally important, and is part of the knowledge base of civilization as we know it.
 This work is in the "public domain in the United States of America, and possibly other nations.
 Within the United States, you may freely copy and distribute this work, as no entity (individual or corporate) has a copyright on the body of the work.
 Scholars believe, and we concur, that this work is important enough to be preserved, reproduced, and made generally available to the public.
 We appreciate your support of the preservation process, and thank you for being an important part of keeping this knowledge alive and relevant.

 History Of The Decline And Fall Of The Roman Empire Vol-3